 How to Prevent an Ankle Sprain

 Here's a shocking statistic: About 1 in 17 high school athletes suffer from an ankle sprain.
-It's estimated that 25,000 people sprain an ankle daily.
+It's estimated that 25,000 people sprain an ankle daily, according to American Orthopaedic Foot and Ankle Society.
 An ankle sprain can really put a damper on your day-to-day activities.

 Whether you're recovering from an ankle sprain or you're active and want to avoid ankle injuries, there are a few tricks and exercises you can do to keep your ankle healthy.